This article is Part 4 of a series about mitochondrial DNA. I suggest you read these earlier articles in order before reading this one:

 I always provide my matches with some information too, instead of just asking for theirs.

-Click on the advanced matching link at the bottom right of the mtDNA area on your personal page.
+Click on the advanced matching link on your personal page.

 The Advanced Matches tool allows you to compare multiple types of tests.
 When looking at your match list, notice if your matches have also taken a Family Finder (FF) test.
 If so, then the advanced matching tool will show you who matches you on multiple types of tests, assuming you’ve taken the Family Finder test as well or transferred autosomal results to Family Tree DNA.